 - 1.1.
 Financial Health Risk Low.
 The College has a robust financial strategy that is regularly monitored by the Board of Governors and the Board Audit Committee.
-The annual review by the ESFA has judged the College's financial health as 'outstanding'.
-The College's business plans for the next two years also confirm the measures used to judge financial health will be outstanding. - 1.2.
+The annual review by the ESFA has judged the College's financial health as 'outstanding'. - 1.2.
 Programme Viability Risk Low.
 The College undertakes an annual marketing review, working closely with its university partners and using marketing information and analysis to determine market needs and trends.
 This ensures that programme demand and currency are continuously under review.
 In the event of a programme becoming financially unviable, due to for example low take up, the College may choose to remove or replace a programme.
 In this instance the College undertakes to ensure that it supports all existing students to complete their programme and all applicants would be assisted with alternative provision. - 1.3.
 Resources Staffing Teaching.
 Risk Low.
 The College employs c500 staff that have skills to design, deliver and support provision in every sector subject area.
-The College Staff Development programme provides good continuous professional development to support staff including CPD to specifically support Higher Education delivery, working closely with our University Partners.
+The College Staff Development programme provides continuous professional development to support staff.

 - 1.4.
 Resources Staffing Support.
 Risk Low.
-The College has been judged outstanding in its support of students with high needs in two consecutive Ofsted inspections.
+The College has been judged outstanding by Ofsted in its support of students with high needs.
 This is an important aspect in relation to engaging non-traditional Higher Education students. - 1.5.
 Resources Physical Resources Risk Low.
-The College has invested over 20 million pounds in the last 5 years to secure high quality resources and learning facilities.
+The College continues to invest in high quality resources and learning facilities.
 The College has an active estates strategy to ensure the highest standards of resources are current, effective and efficient. - 1.6.
 Quality Risk Low.
 The College has an effective Higher Education quality monitoring process that has been approved by the Board and Partner Universities that assures validation, teaching and learning and student contribution. - 1.7.
 The risk to existing/continuing students being affected by any of the identified risks is very low, only in the most exceptional circumstances would we fail to continue to offer the programme 'as advertised' to continuing students.